-Oracle Corp. executives met with some of its largest enterprise tape library customers this week, trying to convince them of their commitment to the product portfolio by laying out a roadmap that one customer
+Oracle Corp. executives met with some of its largest enterprise tape library customers this week, trying to convince them of their commitment to the product portfolio by laying out a roadmap that one customer said "dropped a lot of jaws in the audience."

 The Large Tape Users Group (LTUG) has been meeting since 1988, but this week's three-day session at Broomfield, CO was the first since Oracle acquired Sun Microsystems for $7.4 billion in January.
 Oracle's commitment to the tape business was a big issue for customers, most of who originally purchased their tape libraries from StorageTek before Sun gobbled that company in 2005.